gene-git/ssl-mgr/README.rst

 Recent changes and important info goes here.

+ * Reduce log messages to stdout.
+Keep details in log file.
+   Increase the saved log files to 200k plus 4 backup files.

  * All git tags are signed with arch@sapience.com key which is available via WKD or download from https://www.sapience.com/tech.
 Add the key to your package builder gpg keyring.
    The key is included in the Arch package and the source= line with *?signed* at the end can be used